balena-io/docs/pages/examples/seed-projects.md

 [Repository][simple-nodejs-server-link]

 This seed project runs a simple [Express.js][expressjs-link] server on port `:80`.
-It is slightly different from the simple-nodejs project as it includes a `Dockerfile`, this allows for more flexibility at build time and better caching of builds.
+It is slightly different from the simple-nodejs project as it includes a [Dockerfile][resin-dockerfile-guide], this allows for more flexibility at build time and better caching of builds.

 ### Python